dralshehri/hijridate/README.rst

 **1.2.0 (2018-11-09)**

-- Added `slashformat()` method to Hijri date.
+- Added `slashformat()` method to Hijri object.
-- Improved date validation code
+- Improved date validation code.
-- Fixed some typos in documentation and docstrings
+- Fixed some typos in documentation and docstrings.

 **1.0.1 (2018-10-28)**